svenhofstede-zz/svenhofstede.github.ios/_posts/2017-01-22-self-learn-struggles.md

 ### Doing the work

-As with all learning activity that requires deliberate effort, it's hard to get started!
+As with all learning activities that requires deliberate effort, it's hard to get started!
+After coming home from work it's tough to get yourself started.